qri-io/website/content/docs/reference/starlib.md

 <a id="status_code"></a>
 #### status_code
-  `response.status_code` - returns the status code of the response.
+  `response.status_code` - an integer, the status code of the response.

 <a id="text"></a>
 #### text